 Liability orders may be made by the Magistrates when the Council Tax bill has not been paid.
 This is pursuant to regulation 34(6) Council Tax (Administration and Enforcement) Regulations 1992 (the 1992 Regulations).

 The council considers that the 1992 Regulations provide for an enforcement scheme for liability orders that is self-contained and exclusive.
-The 1992 Regulations only require the court to make the liability order and do not require service of the liability order for the liability order to be made enforceable.
-This is made clear at regulation 34(3) which states ‘The amount in respect of which a liability order is made is enforceable in accordance with this Part….’
+The 1992 Regulations only require the court to make the liability and do not require service of the liability order for the liability order to be made enforceable.
+This is made clear at regulation.34(3) which states ‘The amount in respect of which a liability order is made is enforceable in accordance with this Part….’
 This is further reinforced by virtue of rule 115(6) Magistrates Courts Rules 1981 which confirms that the usual Magistrates Courts rules as to service of orders does not apply to liability orders.

 A liability order becomes enforceable when it is made and persons against whom such orders are made are subject to that order.

-The council considers that the Council Tax legislation, which includes the 1992 Regulations, are a self-contained enforcement scheme and it does not consider that such order must be registered in the memorandum of entry of the Magistrates Court, but in any event such records are kept by the Magistrates Court and enquires as to whether a liability order has been registered in the memorandum of entry should be directed to the court that made the order.
+The council considers that the Council Tax legislation, which includes the 1992 Regulations are a self-contained enforcement scheme and it does not consider that such order must be registered in the memorandum of entry of the Magistrates Court, but in any event such records are kept by the Magistrates Court and enquires as to whether a liability order has been registered in the memorandum of entry should be directed to the court which made the order.

 The above information is for reference only.
 It is not legal or financial advice and is not intended to be any such advice.
 If you are at unsure about the Council Tax legislation or your obligations under the Council Tax legislation you should seek your own independent legal and/or financial advice.